Gayle Broughton: 2016 Rio Olympic Games

-Broughton ruptured her anterior cruciate ligament (ACL) at the Sao Paulo Sevens tournament in February 2016 and opted for a non-surgical treatment that allowed her to play without ligaments in the affected knee.
+Broughton ruptured her anterior cruciate ligament (ACL) at the São Paulo Sevens tournament in February 2016 and opted for a non-surgical treatment that allowed her to play without ligaments in the affected knee.
 She was selected as a member of the playing team for the 2016 Rio Olympics.
 She pledged to give her medal to her grandmother if the team won gold.
 The team scored 109 points and conceded 12 in pool play, before beating USA in the quarter-finals and Great Britain in the semi-finals, before losing 24–17 to Australia in the final.
 The loss hit the squad hard.

 Broughton was a member of the New Zealand team that won gold at the 2018 Commonwealth Games on the Gold Coast.
 Outside of her Sevens commitments she also played on occasion for the Taranaki Whio, scoring a try and kicked seven points for them against North Harbour in September 2020 in what was the team’s first ever Farah Palmer Cup win.